 In Derry, relatives were both buoyant and nervous.
 The Inquiry was to be chaired by the Right Honourable Lord Mark Saville of Newdigate – a respected British Law Lord.

-On Sunday 1 February 1998, more than 30,000 people came together to commemorate the twenty-sixth anniversary of Bloody Sunday.
+Three days later on Sunday 1 February 1998, more than 30,000 people came together to commemorate the twenty-sixth anniversary of Bloody Sunday.
 A jubilant mood prevailed.
 One pivotal chapter in Derry’s history had ended, and another was about to begin.

 Derry's Bloody Sunday families hold a press conference in the Guildhall on Thursday 29 January 1998 following the announcement of the Bloody Sunday Inquiry by British prime minister Tony Blair earlier that day.
 (Derry Journal)